Doridian/OpenBambuAPI/cloud-x509-auth.md

 ## Per-Printer Client Certificates

 > The notes below are from observing a slicer talk to a single printer over LAN MQTT; some of this may be incomplete or wrong for other firmware tracks.
-Happy to be corrected.
+Contributions / corrections are always welcome.

 The cert returned by the `/cert` endpoint above is a per-printer client certificate.
-From what I can tell:
+Observations about the certificate:
 - The leaf has `CN=<printer serial>` and chains up to BBL CA (the same chain bundled in [`examples/ca_cert.pem`](./examples/ca_cert.pem)).
 - It appears to be long-lived (the leaves I've looked at have ~10-year validity windows).
 - The printer firmware appears to accept any client cert that chains to BBL CA and whose CN matches its own serial; I haven't found other constraints.